Share on FacebookShare on TwitterShare on LinkedinEmail this link

 The City has initiated the development of a Recreation User Fee Study to review the fees and charges noted above, establish a framework to inform the development of a Pricing Policy, and establish a process for updating and monitoring recreation fees and charges.
 The Recreation User Fees Study will contribute to the strategic goals of maintaining a fiscally sustainable system of community services facilities and programs, while maximizing participation.

-This study is supported by the City’s 2017 Recreation and Parks Master Plan, which recommended the development of an equitable and fair-minded Recreation User Fee Study.
+This study is supported by the City’s 2017 Recreation and Parks Master Plan(External link), which recommended the development of an equitable and fair-minded Recreation User Fee Study.
 Monteith Brown Planning Consultants and Tucker-Reid & Associates have been retained to assist the City in preparing the study.

 Community input is a vital part of the Recreation User Fees Study.
 City of Pickering residents are encouraged to get involved by completing an online survey.
-Hard copies will also be available at recreation facilities throughout Pickering.
+This survey concluded March 31, 2023.